rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 First, we add a `use` line: `use rand::Rng`.
 The `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

+> The underlying reason for the presence of `crate::` when calling operations from
+> crates, such as `rand::`, is to prevent the compiler from mistaking crate-operations
+> with our defined operation, which happens to share the same name.
+> Further information will be introduced in Chapter 5, 6 & 7.

 Next, we’re adding two lines in the middle.
 The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: